M680x0/m680x0.github.io/_drafts/updates-may-2023.md

 ## Atomic Instructions
 Atomic instructions are commonly seen in modern architectures to perform indivisible operations.
 However, historically speaking, atomic instructions have never really been a thing for m68k, since processors in this family are predominantly single-core[^2], which is the model we primarily focus on in this project.
+That said, as a backend we still need to lower atomic instructions passing from earlier stages in the compilation pipeline.
+Otherwise, LLVM will simply bail out with a crash.

 [^2]: related: 68060 actually has superscalar support.

-That said, as a backend we still need to lower atomic instructions passing from earlier stages in the compilation pipeline.
-Otherwise, LLVM will simply bail out.
-For atomic load and store, the stories are a lot simpler: due to the aforementioned single-core nature, lowering to normal `MOV` instructions should be sufficient, which is what [D136525](https://reviews.llvm.org/D136525) did.
+For atomic load and store, the stories are a lot simpler: due to the aforementioned single-core nature, lowering them to normal `MOV` instructions should be sufficient, which was something [D136525](https://reviews.llvm.org/D136525) did.
 In the same patch, the author, [Sheng](https://github.com/0x59616e), also dealt with something more tricky: atomic compare-exchange (cmpxchg) and its friends, like atomic fetch-and-add (or add-and-fetch).
-Despite being single-core, it's still possible to run a multi-tasking system.
+Despite being single-core, the processor can still run multi-tasking systems.
 So we need to make sure an atomic cmpxchg is immune to system routines like interrupts and/or context-switching.
-To this end, 68020 and later processors are equipped with the [`CAS`](/ref/integer-instructions.html#pfaa) instruction, which is the implementation of cmpxchg as well as the substrate for fetch-and-X instructions.
+To this end, 68020 and later processors are equipped with the [`CAS`](/ref/integer-instructions.html#pfaa) instruction, which can be used as the substrate for fetch-and-X instructions, in addition to implementing cmpxchg.
-For older processors, we expanded them into lock-free library calls (i.e. `__sync_val_compare_and_swap` and `__sync_fetch_*`).
+For older processors, we expanded these instructions into lock-free library calls (i.e. `__sync_val_compare_and_swap` and `__sync_fetch_*`).
-In addition, [85b37d0](https://reviews.llvm.org/rGa85b37d0ca819776c6034c2dbda2b21e54e3393a) amended the atomic swap operation to this list.
-Last but not the least, this patch also lowered atomic read-modify-write (RMW) and any atomic operations larger than 32 bits into library calls of libatomic, which are not lock-free[^3].
+In addition, this patch also lowered atomic read-modify-write (RMW) and any atomic operations larger than 32 bits into library calls of libatomic, which are not lock-free[^3].
+Last but not the least, [85b37d0](https://reviews.llvm.org/rGa85b37d0ca819776c6034c2dbda2b21e54e3393a) added the lowering for atomic swap operations.

 [^3]: LLVM has [an amazing page](https://llvm.org/docs/Atomics.html#atomics-and-codegen) documenting codegen for atomic operations, including the explanations to lock-free v.s. libatomic library calls.
 Highly recommended.

 [D146996](https://reviews.llvm.org/D146996) was dealing with a similar puzzle: atomic fence.
-As mentioned before, we don't need to worry about the memory operation order in a non-superscalar single-core processor, like most members in 68k.
+As mentioned before, we don't need to worry about the memory operation order in a in-order single-core processor, like most members in 68k.
 Thus, this patch only needs to prevent compiler optimizations from reodering instructions across atomic fence.
-A more sophisticate solution might add dependencies between instructions that are placed before and after the fence...but, well, I was lazy so I literally mimic what m68k GCC did: lower an atomic fence into an _inline assembly_ memory barrier a.k.a `asm __volatile__ ("":::"memory")` (more precisely, an inline assembly instruction in LLVM's MachineIR).
+I believe there is definitely a more sophisticate solution, like adding dependencies (e.g. SelectionDAG chains) between instructions placed before and after the fence...but, well, I was lazy so I literally copied what m68k GCC did: lower atomic fence into an _inline assembly_ memory barrier a.k.a `asm __volatile__ ("":::"memory")` (more precisely, an inline assembly instruction in LLVM's MachineIR).

 That said, if we want to deal with potentially-out-of-order 68060 processors in the future, we might need to lower any fence into a `NOP`, which has the syntax of [synchronizing the pipeline](/ref/M68000PM_AD_Rev_1_Programmers_Reference_Manual_1992.html#pf5c).